-8. PSC REPLACEMENT PARTS LIST
+8. P-S REPLACEMENT PARTS LIST

 Contact your dealer or the factory for questions concerning prices and policies on replacement parts.
 Normally all parts can be ordered through your Authorized dealer / distributor.

 FOR WARRANTY REPLACEMENT PARTS, A PHOTOCOPY OF THE ORIGINAL INVOICE WILL BE REQUIRED TO HONOUR THE CLAIM.
 When ordering replacement parts always give the following information:

+- Model & Serial Number of appliance

-- Model & Serial Number of appliance Installation date of appliance
+- Model & Serial Number of appliance

+Installation date of appliance

 - Part number

 - Description of part

 - Finish